It is not Chevron which should be sued for environmental damages in Ecuador, but the country's own state oil company.

 INCOMPLETE AND WRONG INSPECTIONS

 While Cabrera had been specifically asked by the court to present his report after inspecting 122 sites, he did so after only inspecting 47.
 Even worse, Cabrera took samples from areas that are the sole responsibility of Petroecuador, areas which Petroecuador has publicly acknowledged its obligation to remediate, and from areas already remediated by Petroecuador, Chevron points out.
-He has also repeatedly asked the court to stop Petroecuador from conducting remediation of the areas of the former concession that Petroecuador has publicly recognized were under its responsibility and have gone unfulfilled since 1998, according to the
+He has also repeatedly asked the court to stop Petroecuador from conducting remediation of the areas of the former concession that Petroecuador has publicly recognized were under its responsibility and have gone unfulfilled since 1998, according to the U.S. oil company.
+(See Chevron: Biased and Improper Report).

 Most of the "evidence" from the group suing Chevron has been analyzed by Havoc laboratory, which has refused all attempts (seven, in all, over more than two years) by an Ecuadorian court to inspect its facilities.

 Finally, the court received unwarranted pressure from President Rafael Correa, who has publicly stated his support for the lawsuit.
-While that clearly violates the judicial independence of
+While that clearly violates the judicial independence of Ecuador, it should come as no surprise.
+After all, Correa is the brains behind the absurd proposal that the international community pay Ecuador $350 million per year to not explore oil in the Ishpingo, Tambococha, Tiputini (ITT) field, which may have reserves of one billion barrels.
+(See Ecuador's Oil Paradox).

 It is now up to the court to accept or reject Cabrera's findings.
 If it has any sense, it will throw out the report and its recommendations.
 If not, it will only provide another chapter in this judicial farce.